-The amended UBO Act abandoned the previous division of beneficial owners between persons with ultimate influence and ultimate recipients.
-Newly, the law only recognizes one single category of material beneficial owner, which is characterized as any person ultimately owning or controlling a corporation.
+The amended UBO Act has abandoned the previous division of beneficial owners into persons with ultimate influence and ultimate recipients.
+The law now recognizes only one single category of material beneficial owner, defined as any person who ultimately owns or controls a corporation.